Thank you for your interest in Binghamton University's accelerated/4+1 degree programs. We look forward to receiving your application.

 During your sophomore or junior year, you will declare your intent to apply to an accelerated/4+1 degree program.

 The process varies between programs, so check with your department to learn about the specific procedures.
-Review the accelerated/4+1 degree programs listing to find contact information for your program.
 Often, you will need to submit a Declaration of Intent to Apply form to your department.
 Your department will review the form and then respond to you directly.

 Submit the online application and all required application materials, including any required letters of recommendation.